Terms and conditions

 Cooling Off Period

-4.1 A Purchaser may cancel this Agreement within 7 calendar days of the Commencement Date (the “Cooling-Off Period”) and, subject to clause 4.3,shall receive a full refund of any sums paid.
+4.1 A Purchaser may cancel this Agreement within 7 calendar days of the Commencement Date (the “Cooling-Off Period”) and, subject to clause 4.4, shall receive a full refund of any sums paid.

 4.2 Cancellation must be made by written notice in accordance with the provisions of these Terms.

-4.3 A Purchaser who wishes to cancel a Subscription after the Cooling-Off Period has expired should note that no refund shall be made and any sums outstanding shall remain due and payable to the Supplier.
-Following Cancellation in such circumstances, the Subscription shall terminate with immediate effect and no further access to the Online Services will be possible.
+4.3 A Purchaser who wishes to cancel a Subscription after the Cooling-Off Period has expired should note that no refund shall be made, and any outstanding balance for the Initial Contract Period or Renewal Period shall remain due and payable to the Supplier.
+Following Cancellation in such circumstances, the Subscription shall terminate with immediate effect when the outstanding balance is settled.

-4.4 The Purchaser will not be entitled to cancel this agreement and will lose the right to a cooling off period in the event that the Purchaser downloads or streams any of the material within the said period.
+4.4 The Purchaser will not be entitled to cancel this agreement within the cooling off period in the event that the Purchaser downloads or streams any of the material within the said period.

 5. EMPLOYMENT LAW TELEPHONE ADVICE

 5.1 Employment Law Telephone Advice is provided by the Supplier, a service which allows Users to obtain free advice on all aspects of UK employment law regarding specific situations they face at work, including dismissal, discrimination, redundancy, collective labour law, contractual issues and new and impending legislation.
 Use of the Employment Law Telephone Advice is subject to terms and conditions imposed by the Supplier from time to time.
-The Employment Law Telephone advice service also allows User to access a Health and Safety telephone advice line, Commercial Legal telephone advice line and Tax telephone advice line (“the Supplemental Advice Lines”) which are subject to the same restrictions and terms as the Employment Law Telephone Advice Line unless otherwise specifically stated.
+For HR-Inform Pro subscribers, the Employment Law Telephone advice service is extended to allow Users to access a Health and Safety telephone advice line, Commercial Legal telephone advice line and Tax telephone advice line (“the Supplemental Advice Lines”) which are subject to the same restrictions and terms as the Employment Law Telephone Advice Line unless otherwise specifically stated.

 5.2 Employment Law Telephone Advice: